Spring Fruits And Vegetables: Seasonal Produce Guide

 Strawberries

-One of the best spring fruits.
-There’s nothing more mouthwatering than a perfectly ripe spring strawberry!
-Strawberries are high in vitamin C and can be eaten on their own as a healthy snack.
+Rich in vitamin C and potassium, strawberries support immune function and help reduce inflammation, according to WebMD.
 You can chop them and add them to a bowl of cereal.
 Alternatively, you can blend them into a refreshing smoothie.

 Avocados

 Finding that perfectly ripe avocado is a little bit easier in spring when these fruits are in season.
 To know if an avocado is ready to eat, lightly squeeze it in your hand.
-The skin should be dark and firm, and the fruit should slightly give under gentle pressure.
-When you’re sure it’s ready, enjoy it spread on some toast or mashed into guacamole.

 Lemons and Limes

 Excellent sources of Vitamin C—these are great for any seasonal shopper looking for spring fruits in season.
+Healthline states that these citrus fruits boost the immune system and enhance iron absorption.

 Enjoy the refreshing taste of citrus…